 After I hurt my leg and was somewhat restricted, I found I was missing my calls because I set my cell phone down somewhere.
 I ended up slipping it into my sleeve and placing a snug but not restrictive rubber band at the wrist to hold it in place.
-It makes it convenient to always have it around too!

 It's annoying to forget your phone.
 In the morning, I put my phone in my handbag while I am charging it.
 When I go to get my handbag, my phone is already in there and I just have to unplug the charger.
-No more forgotten phone.

 So many of my friends, talk about letting their cell phone batteries run down and then they can't make any calls.
 I recharge my cell phone when 1 to 2 times a week, or as needed, but only at nighttime, when I'm sleeping.
 This way, it's already to use, anytime I need it.